 HHS and DOJ host listening session with youth who have an incarcerated parent

 This is cross-posted in the U.S. Department of Health and Human Services' blog.
-See the original post here.
+See the original post from July 5, 2016, here.

 The effects of incarceration are felt far beyond prison walls: Children, families and communities also experience the consequences of incarceration.
 New research estimates that more than 5 million children, or 7 percent of all children in the United States, have had a parent in prison at some point during their childhood.
 Though every family’s story is different, many struggle with financial strain, stigma and discrimination, and the challenges of getting back to normal after a family member returns home from incarceration.